karlhulme/jsonotron/readme.md

-paragraphs | An optional array of commonmark strings. items | An array of objects. items.value | A string or boolean value that is unique within the array. items.symbol | An optional string that represents the value. items.isDeprecated | An optional boolean that indicates if the value is no longer in usage. items.paragraphs | An optional array of commonmark strings.
+paragraphs | An optional array of commonmark strings. items | An array of objects. items.value | A string or boolean value that is unique within the array. items.text | A string to be used as the display text. items.symbol | An optional string that represents the value. items.isDeprecated | An optional boolean that indicates if the value is no longer in usage. items.paragraphs | An optional array of commonmark strings.